phamcongthuy/challenge/index.markdown

 Winners will be selected via a two-step process:

-**50 <mark>finalists</mark> will be selected by public vote**: The public will vote on all approved submissions to the grants challenge.
-Public vote will surface the top 10 <mark>finalists</mark> in each goal category.
+**50 finalists will be selected by public vote**: The public will vote on all approved submissions to the grants challenge.
+Public vote will surface the top 10 finalists in each goal category.

-**10 winning proposals will be selected by a jury**: The Goldhirsh Foundation will select the winners from the 50 <mark>finalists</mark>.
+**10 winning proposals will be selected by a jury**: The Goldhirsh Foundation will select the winners from the 50 finalists.
 Two proposals in each goal category will be announced as the winners.

-<mark>Winners</mark> will be selected using the following criteria:
+Winners will be selected using the following criteria:

 * Impact on the [LA2050 goals and metrics](/about/#goals)
 * Overall quality of the application